Hanimk8/start/README.md

-git commit -m "message": to commit that change in local git push git branch: creates new branch

-change done locally
+git commit -m "message": to commit that change in local git push git branch: creates new branch git branch -b "NewBranch":creates and switches to new branch change done locally hani
-hani